kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

      only when :math:`\chi_{\nu}^2 = 1`

->From [And]_ we summarize the conditions which must be met before one can safely use the values in ``stderr`` (i.e. demanding that :math:`\chi_{\nu} = 1`):
+From [And]_ we summarize the conditions which must be met before one can safely use the values in ``stderr`` (i.e. demanding that :math:`\chi_{\nu} = 1`):
-In this approach of scaling, the error in the best-fit parameters we make three assumptions:
+In this approach of scaling the error in the best-fit parameters, we make some assumptions:

    1) The error distribution has to be Gaussian.
    2) The model has to be linear in all parameters.
 If the model is